33 Best Things to do in Chicago in Winter

 Museum of Science and Industry

-The Museum of Science and Industry should make anyone’s short list of things to do in Chicago during winter.
+One of Chicago’s best museums, the Museum of Science and Industry should make anyone’s short list of things to do in Chicago during winter.
 With over 35,000 artifacts over 14 acres, the museum is a destination worth visiting again and again.

 During the holidays, the museum is particularly festive.
 Each year since 1942, the Museum of Science and Industry celebrates the holidays with Christmas Around The World and the Holidays of Light